Wailaa/EtsyShop_Scraper/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your project.env file, add this file in the same directory as main.go.
+To run this project, you will need to add the following environment variables to your .env file, add this file to root directory (in the same directory as main.go).

 `POSTGRES_HOST`=host.docker.internal